High School Precalculus

 For a precalculus review …

-offers suggestions for new precalculus teachers, including a course year schedule broken down into modules that shows how best to prepare for teaching a class.
+Texas A&M University Distance Learning offers suggestions for new precalculus teachers, including a course year schedule broken down into modules.
 The site also provides a collection of graph function templates that you can download for free.

-hosts a quick list of review quizzes for teachers in need of a precalculus refresher.
+The University of Puerto Rico Department of Mathematics hosts a quick list of precalculus review quizzes.
 Broken down into general topics, such as polynomials and percentages, each section includes examples of numerical and word problems as well as practice ideas.

 For precalculus worksheets and other printables …

-is an immense directory of worksheets, tutorials and activities for precalculus teachers to use for lessons.
+Brunnermath is an immense directory of worksheets, tutorials and activities for precalculus teachers to use for lessons.
 Although there are a few links that no longer work, there are far more that do, offering reviews, worksheets and even tests to download as PDFs.

 For precalculus lesson plans …

-has a collection of lesson plans for trigonometry, including those that can be used as a review for new precalculus students.
+Virginia Department of Education has a collection of lesson plans for trigonometry, including those that can be used as a review for teaching high school precalculus to new students.

-has “Gizmos,” or online simulations of math concepts and situations, that visually show students how to work out problems.
+ExploreLearning has “Gizmos,” or online simulations of math concepts and situations, that visually show students how to work out problems.
 Each Gizmo has a guide that explains how to use it, along with suggestions on how it can be incorporated into a lesson.
 Use the variety of free material available or consider a subscription.

 Precalculus Resources for Parents